krtcotmo2/NFLMVC/psudeo.md

 ### On Page load

 - Connect to sql db and get all teams by draft order
-- Connect tl sql db and get all players not yet drafted and drafted
+- Connect to sql db and get all players not yet drafted and drafted
 - Based on number of players drafted, determine current team on the clock on show that team plus next three
 - Show players still eligible for the draft on the left
 - Show drafted players on the right